Sunday, September 29, 2024

 May 26 - Michèle's choice, The Beauty of Humanity Movement by Camilla Gibb, Linda hosts

-June 23 - Beth's choice, Colette hosts
+June 23 - Carla's choice, Colette hosts

-September 22 - Carla's choice, Sharon hosts
+September 22 -Linda's choice, Sharon hosts

-October 27 - Linda's choice, Betty hosts
+October 27 - Shirley's choice, Betty hosts

-November 24 - Shirley's choice, Beth hosts
+November 24 - Beth's choice, Beth hosts

 Thursday, August 29, 2024